postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 > Invoicing is available for Postman Enterprise teams only.
 If you are a new Enterprise customer, contact the [Postman Sales team](https://www.postman.com/pricing/get-started-postman-plans/) to get started.
 You will receive a response within three business days.
 If you are an existing Enterprise customer, submit a request to the [Postman Support team](https://support.postman.com/hc/en-us) to be invoiced instead of automatically charged.

-You can pay invoices online, via ACH, or via wire transfer.
+You can pay invoices online, with ACH, or with wire transfer.
 Postman sends invoices to the billing email address listed in your [billing details](http://go.postman.co/settings/team/billing-details).
 The invoice includes offline payment instructions.
 View your pending payments in your [billing dashboard](http://go.postman.co/billing).

 ### Adding custom information to invoices